 Shang Dynasty 1600-1100BCE

 The tyrannical rule of the Emperor Jie of the Xia dynasty led to revolt and overthrow by Cheng Tang of Shang to found the Shang dynasty.
 Widespread developments began in economic, political and cultural spheres.
-The first walled cities were built at this time on a standard grid pattern layout.
+The first walled cities were built at this time on a regular grid pattern layout.
 The capital was first Bo (near modern day Shangqiu) and then Yin (near modern day Anyang) both in Henan province.
 These cities seemed to have been mainly administrative and ritual centers; they also offered markets to the majority of people who were still engaged in agriculture.
 Shang China had a feudal economy where the landowners exercised absolute control over everyone in their fiefdom.
 The nobles lived a life of luxury while everyone else scratched a meager existence.
 Rule was passed solely through the male line, setting a precedent for subsequent dynasties.
 Warfare was revolutionized by the import of domesticated horses, making chariots the feared instrument of conquest.
 Although Shang rule was limited to the Yellow River valley its influence spread to the Yangzi river and along the south-eastern coast as far as Guangdong.

 Shang dynasty, tomb, Lady Hao, Henan